How To Hold A Pool Stick Properly? Hand Position, Grip and Bridge

-The best way to hold a pool stick is to keep the cue near your waist with your comfortable hand.
-When you’ve carefully grasped the column to your waist, grab the back end of the stick with your comfortable hand.
 Check for tape at the back to see if your hand position is in the appropriate spot.
 Slowly move your hand behind the tape at this point.
 The tape should be separated by at least 4 or 5 inches.
 You’ll know you’re holding the cue correctly if your hand forms a 90° angle.
 There are some important gripping tips that you need to know as follows:

-• Proper grip: Your grip should be comfortable and precise.
+- Proper grip: Your grip should be comfortable and precise.
 Many people don’t know how to hold a pool cue correctly, so they normally grip it too tightly.

-• Correct posture: The cue ball and your body should be in line.
+- Correct posture: The cue ball and your body should be in line.
 This will aid in the accurate placement of your shot.

-• Accurate hand position: Use your thumb and index finger to hold the stick, and add your middle finger for more strength.
+- Accurate hand position: Use your thumb and index finger to hold the stick, and add your middle finger for more strength.

 Once you’ve found your shot and gripped the cue with your dominant hand, lower your body toward the table, so you’re facing down the line of the cue ball.
 If you’re stiff and upright, you won’t be able to make your shot.
 Maintain a relaxed, slightly bent posture with your legs at least a few inches apart.

 On the other hand, the position also has a great influence on your shot.
 You will need to make a bridge for the cue with this less dominant hand.
 Bridging is a technique that employs the hand as an anchor to keep your shot solid.
-The secret to a superb shot is to hold the cue stick in a way that allows for enough movement while also giving stability.
-It takes a lot of talent to build a good bridge.
-You should know how to position your fingers and where to place your hand.
-If you have a decent bridge, it’s easier to concentrate on striking the cue ball with just the proper amount of power.

-Opened bridge
+Opened Bridge

 This is the most popular and common bridge technique which is easy to learn and manage.